 Cost of Statue of Liberty Crown tickets

-Senior citizens who are 62 years of age and above also get a discounted rate of USD 17.
+Senior citizens who are 62 years of age and above also get a discounted rate of $24.

-However, there are a few things you should be aware of before deciding to spend money on Liberty Crown tickets –
+Here are a few things you should be aware of before deciding to spend money on Statue of Liberty Crown tour tickets –

-1. A cardholder can only book a maximum of 4 tickets in a 6-month period
+1. A cardholder can only book a maximum of 4 tickets in 6-months

-2. When you buy a Crown ticket, you must mention the names of each visitor
+2. When you buy a Crown access Statue of Liberty ticket, you must mention the names of each visitor

-4. All ticket-holders must carry their Government-issued photo ID card during their Liberty visit (minors are excused).
+4. All ticket-holders must carry their Government-issued photo ID card during their Statue of Liberty visit (except for minors).

-5. The name provided while booking the Crown tickets and name on the Photo ID card must match.
+5. The name provided while booking the Liberty Crown tour tickets and the name on the Photo ID card must match.